JasonCordova/Marelli/README.md

 # M A R E L L I

-CRUD React.js application dedicated to mimicking a luxury e-commerce website; Made entirely from scratch.
-Google Firebase's Firestore Database and Storage utilized.
+A sleek CRUD React.js app mimicking a luxury e-commerce site.
+Built from scratch using React, Google Firebase and Firestore for database and storage.

+Features include product management, user interactions, and real-time updates.